-This Week in Petroleum History, August 28 – September 3
+This Week in Petroleum History, August 27 to September 2

 August 30, 1919 – Natural Gas Boom (and Bust) at Snake Hollow

-About 300 petroleum companies sprang up near Pittsburgh within months of a major natural gas discovery – the “Snake Hollow Gusher” of McKeesport, Pennsylvania.
+About 300 petroleum companies converged on a natural gas field near Pittsburgh within months of the “Snake Hollow Gusher” of McKeesport, Pennsylvania.

 Drilled near the Monongahela River, the discovery well produced more than 60 million cubic feet of natural gas a day.
 It prompted an exploration frenzy that witnessed $35 million invested in a nine-square-mile area.